warmdev/SublimeOutline/README.md

 To use `FileBrowser` and `Outline` together, please close the `FileBrowser` sidebar first and then use the correponding `Browse Mode` command to set the layout, otherwise the `Outline` view may not work as intended.

-### Outline content and indentation
+### Outline content and identation

 Outline is updated when you save a file or switch between files.

-Content and indentation in the `Outline` tab is controlled by the `Symbol List.tmPreferences` file (file name may differ) corresponding to the syntax of your file.
+Content and identation in the `Outline` tab is controlled by the `Symbol List.tmPreferences` file (file name may differ) corresponding to the syntax of your file.

 ### Known issue